Introduction to Email Problems

 - How would you do it?
 You need to use a measure to limit your email subscription.
 Track how many emails you receive per day.
 Let’s say you receive 100 emails a day.
 Now tracking 100 emails is tough.
 But you don’t need to deal with 100.
 Simply see how many you want in your inbox (suppose 18-20) and let go of the rest.
 Simply subscribe and report spam if they seem to load your inbox even after unsubscribing (a lot of them do).

 - According to Pareto Principle, we know that only 20% of things make 80% of the difference.
-That means you can use the same principle to filter out which are the ones that create maximum impact and you can let go of the rest.
+That means you can use the same principle to filter out which are the ones that create maximum impact, and you can let go of the rest.

 Have you heard the word ‘delete’

 Yes, this is one of the easiest ways to deal with your email problems.
-We have seen many inboxes full of emails, 100, 500, even 1000 which were not read or given any importance whatsoever, but still, they are lying in the inbox, picking their heads up for attention.
+We have seen many inboxes full of emails, 100, 500, even 1000, which were not read or given any importance whatsoever, but still, they are lying in the inbox, picking their heads up for attention.
 But is that necessary?
-If you have ever faced such a problem, the only solution is select all and press ‘delete.’
-If you are not able to do that there are certain things which will guide you on your way to create an empty inbox –
+If you have ever faced such a problem, the only solution is to select all and press ‘delete.’
+If you are not able to do that, there are certain things which will guide you on your way to create an empty inbox –

 - You can also use step by step deletion method.
 Simply decide to delete 10 emails every day after checking.
-And don’t let any new email sit in your inbox.
-If they are not necessary to delete them.
+And don’t let any new email sit in your inbox if they are not necessary to delete them.
 For old emails, read them and delete 10 emails per day.
 It will make things easier for you.

-Writing and responding to email problems
+Writing and responding to email problems.

 In previous sections, we mentioned how you would be able to clear out the email account problems and make your inbox empty.
 In this section, let’s talk about how to write or respond to emails.
 If you are a professional and need to deal with a lot of clients, use the following method to master writing emails –